The Impact of Estrangement on Family Provision Claims in NSW: Can an Estranged Child Still Contest a Will?

 The Importance of Financial Need

 While estrangement is a significant factor, the Court also places substantial weight on the applicant’s financial needs and resources.
-It assesses whether the applicant can support themselves adequately, considering their income, assets, and living expenses.
+It assesses whether the applicant can support themselves adequately, considering:

 Consider a case where an estranged child faces financial hardship, struggling to make ends meet or afford suitable housing.
 In such a situation, the Court may be more inclined to grant a family provision order, even if estrangement existed.